 To contact us directly about our internship program, send an email to firstname.lastname@example.org.

-2014 Update: All summer internships are full at this time.
-We are accepting applications for our fall and winter internships.
+2015 Update: Positions are still available for our summer 2015 program.
+We are also accepting applications for our fall and winter internship positions.
 A fall internship can begin as early as mid-August.

 NECWA is focusing on 3 main projects: